emacsmirror/gptel-aibo/README.md

 **gptel-aibo** is an AI writing assistant system built on top of [gptel](https://github.com/karthink/gptel) .
-It helps users create and manage content in Emacs, including code, documentation, and even novels.
-It automatically sends the content (or a portion of it) that you're currently working on as you talk to the LLM, allowing you to refer to "this function", "this class", "this file", etc. You can then request the LLM’s help with creating your code, generating documentation, and many other things.
-Once a response is received, you can apply it using the command `gptai-apply-last-suggestions` (bound to `C-c !`).
+It helps you create and manage content in Emacs, including code, documentation, and even novels.
+As you talk to the LLM, it automatically sends the content (or a portion of it) that you're currently working on, allowing you to refer to elements like "this function," "this class," "this file," etc. It also defines an action set and its format with the LLM, so once a response is received, you can easily apply the suggestions with a single command ( `gptai-apply-last-suggestions`, bound to `C-c !`).

-The term "aibo," meaning "partner," is currently ambiguous—it could refer to gptel’s partner, or the user’s.
+The term *aibo*, meaning partner, is currently ambiguous—it could refer to gptel’s partner, or the user’s.

 ## Installation